-Today’s blog focuses on gratitude and thanksgiving and is taken from Richard’s new book, The Power of a Humble Life, which will be available for sale the beginning of December.
+Today’s blog focuses on gratitude and thanksgiving and is taken from my book, The Power of a Humble Life.

 If you are truly going to cultivate a grateful heart, you are going to have to be intentional about it.
 It is something you have to plan to do every day.
 Author Henri Nouwen said,